eqdiag/eqdiag.github.io/_posts/2023-08-29-first-post.md

 I'd also like to treat this as a personal blog where I post about things happening in my life.
 This will include some of my hobbies :).

-I don't know how often I'll end up posting.
-I'd like to say at least weekly, but I think I just need to feel out what works for me.
+We'll see how often I end up posting :p.